nadiahpk/nadiahpk.github.io/_posts/2021-07-16-nodf-nestedness-worked-example.md

 The figure above shows the example Almeida-Neto et al. (2008) used, and we'll write some code in the iPython console to do the calculations.
+Here, I am following the approach used in the code provided in Strona et al. (2018).

 The first step is to define the presence-absence matrix
 {% highlight python %}